Proposal to improve Ni-based superconductors via enhanced charge transfer

 \end{CJK*}

-Hole doped nickelate, Nd$_{1-x}$Sr$_x$NiO$_2$~\cite{Li,Li2020}, as a first Ni-based high-temperature superconductor, has recently attracted great attention in condensed matter physics recently.
-It displays type-\uppercase\expandafter{\romannumeral2} superconductivity, dome-shaped superconducting phase~\cite{Li2020} and strange metal (linear resistivity) behavior in its normal state~\cite{Li}.
-All of these characteristics suggest that this material represents a new family of unconventional superconductors.
-Meanwhile, their strong temperature and doping dependent hall coefficient~\cite{Li2020}, negative magneto-resistance~\cite{Wen2020}, absence of long-range magnetic order~\cite{Hayward2003,Sawatzky2019} in the parent compound, and increasing normal-state resistivity in the overdoped regime~\cite{Li2020,Osada2020} also indicate rich underlying physics in this new superconductor that might be absent in the cuprates~\cite{Ando2004,Ando2004res,Bozovic,Dagotto}.
-Obviously, these nickelate superconductors are of a promising family to help unravel the long-standing puzzles of high-temperature superconductivity and even to find higher transition temperature $T_c$ beyond the cuprates.
+Hole doped nickelates, Re$_{1-x}$Sr$_x$NiO$_2$~\cite{Li,Li2020,Osada2021}, as Ni-based high-temperature superconductors, have attracted great attention in condensed matter physics recently.
+They display type-\uppercase\expandafter{\romannumeral2} superconductivity, a dome-shaped superconducting phase~\cite{Li2020} and strange metal (linear resistivity) behavior in its normal state~\cite{Li}.
+All of these characteristics suggest that these materials represent yet another family of unconventional superconductors.
+Meanwhile, their strong temperature and doping dependent hall coefficient~\cite{Li2020}, negative magneto-resistance~\cite{Wen2020}, absence of long-range magnetic order~\cite{Hayward2003,Sawatzky2019} in the parent compound, and increasing normal-state resistivity in the overdoped regime~\cite{Li2020,Osada2020} also indicate rich underlying physics in this family of superconductors that might be absent in the cuprates~\cite{Ando2004,Ando2004res,Bozovic,Dagotto}.
+Obviously, these nickelate superconductors belong to a promising family that could help unravel the longstanding puzzles of high-temperature superconductivity and even to find higher transition temperature $T_c$ beyond the cuprates.

-So far within limited attempts, the highest $T_c$ of nickelates is only about 12K~\cite{Li2020,Osada2020}, one order of magnitude lower than the best cuprates~\cite{Schilling1993,Dagotto}.
+So far within limited attempts, the highest $T_c$ of nickelates is only about 12K~\cite{Li2020,Osada2020}, one order of magnitude lower than that of the best cuprates~\cite{Schilling1993,Dagotto}.
 Furthermore, at present, superconductivity is only found in thin films but not in bulk samples~\cite{Wen2020}, for reasons yet to be understood.
 Significant experimental progress is thus expected upon improvement of sample quality.
 On the other hand, it is of equal importance to seek other approaches to improve the superconducting properties besides the sample quality.